SymPiracha/Sixez/README.md

 # Sixez

 Website Template for a Headphone company.
-Click the link above to preview!
+Click the [link](https://sympiracha.github.io/Sixez) to preview!